DeepThinkingSRL/luango/EDITOR_UI_DOCUMENTATION.md

-# Luango Engine - Editor UI Implementation
+# Luengo Engine - Editor UI Implementation

 ## Overview
-We have successfully implemented the first phase of the Luango Engine editor UI.
+We have successfully implemented the first phase of the Luengo Engine editor UI.
 The engine now features a complete editor interface with play/edit modes, entity selection, and real-time logging.

 ## Features Implemented